ournetworks/ournetworks.ca/sponsors.md

 ## Partners
 {:.font-display.mb-1}

-We are grateful for the support of the following organizations who helped us with archival research for the Local Area Network
+We are grateful for the support of the following organizations who helped us with archival research for the Local Area Network.

 <div class="mb-2">
   <a href="https://westernfront.ca/" rel="noopener" target="_blank"><img src="/images/logos/wf-logo.png" width="30%" alt="Western Front logo" /></a>